pnp/cli-microsoft365/docs/docs/v6-upgrade-guidance.md

 ## Updated `spo group user <verb>` commands

-We've renamed the `spo group user <verb>` commands to `spo group member <verb>` to better cover all possibly scenario's.
+We've renamed the `spo group user <verb>` commands to `spo group member <verb>` to better cover all possible scenarios.
 In the near future we'll be adding support to add Azure AD Groups as group member.
 Using `spo group member` better fits the intended situation of adding either users or Azure AD groups.

 As a side issue, we've also updated the response output of the `spo group member list` command in JSON output mode.
 This returned a member array within a parent `value` object.
 In the new situation, the command returns the array without the parent `value` object.